amabinal/apc-quality-cn131df131ss132-05/README.md

 NetSec Manager (QUALITY)
 This contains the newest version of the project.
 To be tested for QUALITY.

-This .md file will be updated regularly for updates.
+This .md file will be updated regularly for project changes.